STOLYPIN: The Quiet and the Noisy

 Allies matter

-This has proven a mistake, not simply because Prigozhin’s star was already at its apogee, ready to fall.
+This has proved a mistake, not simply because Prigozhin’s star was already at its apogee, ready to fall.
 It is also because, even in an autocracy, allies do matter.
 Prigozhin has always seemed to presume that so long as he had some access to Putin, that was the only relationship which mattered.
 To a degree this is true, although of course others – including Shoigu – have much better access to the boss.
-They are quiet usually both because they have less to prove, but also because they can address Putin in private and don’t need to turn to Telegram to try and get his attention.
+They are quiet usually, both because they have less to prove, but also because they can address Putin in private and don’t need to turn to Telegram to try to get his attention.

 However, just as Putin’s position as the ultimate ‘decider’ in the Russian system does not mean that no other individuals or institutions matter, so too lateral alliances and understandings are also still powerful.
-Putin may issue the decrees, but what papers Security Council Secretary Nikolai Patrushev, what briefings Presidential Administration head Anton Vaino organises, and what private opinions cronies such as Yuri Kovalchuk or the Rotenberg brothers share out of the public gaze all help condition his sense of what to do.
+Putin may issue the decrees, but what papers Security Council Secretary Nikolai Patrushev sees, what briefings Presidential Administration head Anton Vaino organises, and what private opinions cronies such as Yuri Kovalchuk or the Rotenberg brothers share out of the public gaze all help condition his sense of what to do.

 Likewise, the Putin system is designed to be unstable and competitive, with factions forming and overlapping as they seek to influence him.
-To this end, having a wide array of allies and interests behind you not only maximises you chance of being able to get to Putin, it also increases the political costs of denying you what you are after.
+To this end, having a wide array of allies and interests behind you not only maximises your chance of being able to get to Putin; it also increases the political costs of denying you what you are after.
 There are very few real mavericks in this system.
 Igor Sechin of Rosneft has few friends, but a strong personal tie to Putin.
 Ramzan Kadyrov is widely despised, but so long as he is regarded as the only man who can keep a lid on Chechnya, he needs to be kept sweet.
 National Guard head Viktor Zolotov has a certain ‘pariahs united’ affinity with Kadyrov, but is trusted by Putin as his guard-dog-in-chief.

 And Prigozhin?
 This is a man who never seems to have looked for allies, only prey and targets.
-His inability to build any kind of a network of allies, or even make himself useful or agreeable to bigger beasts in the system contrasts with Shoigu’s widespread array of contacts (and friendship with Putin).
-Even Beglov, who has hardly distinguished himself as governor, has a relationship with the president dating back to the 1990s and a wide range of lateral ties in his hometown.
+His inability to build any kind of a network of allies, or even make himself useful or agreeable to bigger beasts in the system, contrasts with Shoigu’s widespread array of contacts (and friendship with Putin).
+Even Beglov, who has hardly distinguished himself as governor, has a relationship with the president dating back to the 1990s and a wide range of lateral ties in his home town.

 Pick your enemies carefully

 Hence Prigozhin’s dilemma, as he realises the extent to which he is dependent on people with whom he has picked fights.
-In St Petersburg, Beglov has rallied, thanks to a high-profile personal visit from Putin that was essentially a show of support.
+In St Petersburg Beglov has rallied, thanks to a high-profile personal visit from Putin that was essentially a show of support.
 Furthermore, some of Prigozhin’s companies are now being leant on – ahem, investigated – by the Federal Security Service (FSB), in part because he was encroaching onto the turf of businesses under their protection, in part at Beglov’s instigation.
 Given that Prigozhin’s Concord group is based in the second city, this leaves him vulnerable.

 More significant has been Shoigu’s creeping and quiet revenge.
 Wagner depended on access to the prison system to recruit, which it lost thanks to his lobbying.
 It relies on the Defence Ministry for ammunition and while there is no real evidence on the ground of any contraction in their fire support in Bakhmut, Wagner is clearly not getting the extra munitions it wanted.
 Shoigu’s military sidekick – and frequent Prigozhin target – General Valery Gerasimov is now in overall charge of the war and while Wagner has a degree of autonomy, Prigozhin cannot afford to be painted as the man undermining the war effort.
 Gerasimov has cycled some of Wagner’s forces away from Bakhmut, the key prize of the moment, and is pushing the rest into the battle, seemingly eager to see the mercenaries ground to nothing.